alexanderbird/books.abird.ca/README.md

     brew install qrencode

+## Editing the books.csv file

+If you open it in Excel, Excel is "smart" enough to notice the first column looks like numbers, so it discards all the "irrelevant" leading zeroes and breaks everything.
+So, instead you must open a blank worksheet in Excel and import `data/books.csv`.

+ - Select Origin "UTF-8"
+ - Select Delimited > Comma
+ - Mark the first column as Text (*not* number)

+When you save, you can save as .csv to replace the original.

 ## Overriding Thumbnails

 If the google books results don't give the right thumbnail, you can override it